 “Especially with this COVID going on, I just didn’t think they would cut my lights off,” said Shelley, thirty-nine, who works as a home health aide assisting elderly individuals.
 “And then I was afraid.
 ‘What if they cut my gas and water off too?’
 I panicked.
 I didn’t know what to do.”

 Since September, when a statewide moratorium on utility shutoffs enacted in response to COVID-19 expired, more than 73,000 Illinois households have had their electric service cut off because of nonpayment, according to state filings and publicly available data from utilities.
-Based on Illinois’ average household size, an estimated 189,000 residents have lost access to electricity at some point over the past three months.
+Based on Illinois’ average household size, an estimated 189,000 residents lost access to electricity at some point between September 30 and December 31.

 By far, the most affected have been residents in low-income, predominantly Black and brown neighborhoods, including thousands of homes on Chicago’s South and West sides—yet another way the COVID-19 pandemic has disproportionately affected communities of color, which have faced higher rates of death, illness, and unemployment resulting from the virus.